-It is a very literary Isle and apart from the number of writers who live here now, the Island was home to many famous authors and poets in the past, including Alfred Lord Tennyson, Charles Dickens, Alfred Noyes, Keats, Longfellow, and J.B.
-Priestley.
-Karl Marx, who spent a few years here, wrote in a letter to Freidrich Engels, “This island is a little paradise”.
-It is even more famous for being the home of Queen Victoria and her consort Alfred, who built a residence here for their growing family away from the stress of London and the Court.
-Osborne House is now one of the most visited places along the south coast as it remains much as it was in Victoria’s day, a family home full of photographs, knick-knacks, children’s toys and lots of love.
+It is a very literary Isle and apart from the number of writers who live here now, the Island was home to many famous literary figures in the past, including Keats, Alfred Lord Tennyson, Charles Dickens, Alfred Noyes, Longfellow, J.B.
+Priestley and others.
+Karl Marx, who spent a few years here, wrote in a letter to Fredrich Engels, “This island is a little paradise”.
+It is even more famous for being the home of Queen Victoria and her consort Alfred, who built a residence here for their growing family away from the stress of the London Court.
+Osborne House is now one of the most visited places along the south coast and it remains much as it was in Victoria’s day, a family home full of photographs, children’s toys and lots of love.

-I am a keen photographer but find that travelling with a DSL and extra lens is now difficult so I travel with the best compact I can afford.
-My images may lack that “wow” factor but my back feels better!
+I am a keen photographer but find that travelling with a DSL and extra lens is difficult so I travel with ta compact system camera and although my images may lack that “wow” factor, my back feels better!

-Thailand, Italy and Spain I love passionately and I am fortunate to live in Europe where good transport links and cheap flights make it possible to do long weekends in favourite cities.
+Thailand, Italy and Spain I love passionately and I am fortunate to live in an area with good transport links which make it possible to do long weekends in favourite cities.

 I hope this blog will be mostly about my travelling life, museums that impress, and the occasional bit of travel ephemera.
 I’ll try not to be too “Pliny the elder” with dates and figures and if I do go overboard sometimes on the historical data, no doubt someone will pull me up for it.